johann-solo/oliveandmango.github.io/site/content/blog/2018-02-21-dutch-apple-pie-cheddar-cheese-crust.md

 </br>
 </br>

 Do you taste the cheese?
 Yes and no, that’s not the first thing you taste in the crust.
 The cheese gives the crust extra fat (always a good thing in a pie crust) which makes it extra tender and flaky, and gives its a savoury hint of flavour that if you didn’t know there was cheese in it, you would wonder what it was that tastes different.
-It’s very buttery, with a hint of saltiness, and a hint of nuttiness, totally making cheese the perfect addiction to your pie crust whether your baking up something sweet or savory in it.
+It’s very buttery, with a hint of saltiness, and a hint of nuttiness, totally making cheese the perfect addition to your pie crust whether your baking up something sweet or savoury in it.
 </br>
 </br>
 ![Dutch Apple Pie Cheddar With A Cheddar Cheese Crust](/images/uploads/2018_02_21_dutch_apple_pie_cheddar_cheese_crust_5.jpg)